 CT Engineering Group is proud to participate in a large variety of projects related to sustainable technology development, many of which are in partnership with the European Union and local governments.
-Some examples of these projects are as follows: for zero emissions marine application, H2TECH4SHIP (Hydrogen technology marine propulsion for an innovative hydrogen powered tugboat), and for zero emissions aviation, CLAH2RENH3CE (dedicated to developing an innovative hydrogen and ammonia storage and distribution system for aircrafts supporting zero emissions aviation), and ONEIRE (investigated the entire rear part of the aircraft, including the pressure bulkhead, the entire rear fuselage and the tail stabilizers).
+Some examples of these projects are as follows: for zero emissions marine application, H2TECH4SHIP (Hydrogen technology marine propulsion for an innovative hydrogen powered tugboat), for zero emissions aviation, CETACEO (Design and manufacturing of aeronautical products for zero net emissions aircraft), and ONEIRE (investigated the entire rear part of the aircraft, including the pressure bulkhead, the entire rear fuselage and the tail stabilizers) and for zero emissions mobility, ECOMOBILITY KDTJU (Multimodal transport system for goods and passengers supporting ecological transition in mobility), and ROAD DIGITAL TWIN (AI-based infrastructure maintenance optimizing road usage and reduces environmental degradation).
 [Add row]